 Concentration of Credit Risks for Cash and Cash Equivalents - Financial instruments relating to cash and cash equivalents potentially subject us to concentrations of credit risk.
-These financial instruments were held by financial institutions within the U.S. and none of these financial instruments were in excess of the federally insured limits.
+These financial instruments were held by financial institutions within the U.S. except for approximately \$2.6 million.
+None of the financial instruments held within U.S. were in excess of the federally insured limits.